Why women love blogging – with contributions from our readers

 For me, writers and blogging are a perfect pairing!
 As an author, writing comes naturally to me.
 It’s something I love and feeds my urge to be creative.

-With my blog I am building momentum for Wanda’s Tree – the book I am currently writing – to get readers interested before the big launch later this year.
+With my blog I built momentum for The Artist, the Farmer and the Ancient Oak – the book I have just published – to get readers interested before its launch.

 Blogging has no limits